 But it was totally worth it.
 3 hours after escaping the pouring rain at the airport, I just about caught the sunset in this lovely city after a comfy nap on the transit bus.

 As the capital of Yucatan, Mérida is the largest city in the Peninsula.
-The town houses beautiful colonial architecture transformed by Spanish conquerors and broad, spacious boulevards influenced by the Parisian cityscape.
+The city is composed of beautiful Spanish colonial architecture and broad, spacious boulevards influenced by the Parisian cityscape.
 Lavish villas, government housings, and royal households sit along Paseo de Montejo.

 My host was a laid-back soul who lived on the outskirts of downtown.
 He shares his spacious bungalow with his sister, a cat, and a puppy.
 During my 3 day visit, I discovered a burning love for torta, which consists of a scoop of delicious meaty sauce atop fluffy white bread.